 Hallie is also the author of a series of novels set during the period of the French Revolution.
 The first of these, Mistress of My Fate was published in 2011 (2013 in the US).
 The second, The French Lesson was published in the UK in April, 2016.

 In addition to writing books, articles and reviews, Hallie regularly appears on TV as an expert contributor to documentaries.
-She also acts as a historical consultant for period dramas, most notably the award winning Channel 4 series, City of Vice, the BBC1 series, Jonathan Strange and Mr Norrell and on the adaptation of her book for BBC2, The Scandalous Lady W. She is currently developing a drama series with Wall to Wall Television about indentured servants in pre-revolutionary America.
+She also acts as a historical consultant for period dramas, most notably for Harlots (Hulu/Amazon) and The Scandalous Lady W (BBC2), as well the BBC1 series, Jonathan Strange and Mr Norrell and the award winning Channel 4 series, City of Vice.

 Hallie has a passion for telling a great historical tale and has a nose for unearthing previously unknown stories from little-known sources.
 She loves challenging our preconceived notions about our ancestors lives and revels in history’s surprising, unpleasant and gritty truths.
 Her extensive academic experience extends to research, teaching, lecturing and curatorial work.
 In the past she has been employed as a curator for the National Portrait Gallery, a university lecturer and a commercial art dealer.
 In 2014 she curated an exhibition on women’s reputations in the Georgian era for No.1 Royal Crescent in Bath and has been involved with several projects at the Foundling Museum in London.

 (Photos on this page and the landing page are by Sarah Blackie and subject to copyright )